What is Horchata? The Essential Valencian Drink You Must Try

 Horchata is a drink with two distinct yet equally captivating versions, each telling its own unique story.
 While you may be familiar with the Mexican horchata, a cinnamon-infused, rice-based refresher often enjoyed at taquerías, it’s the Valencian horchata that holds the key to this beverage’s origin.

 Made from tigernuts, small, nutrient-dense tubers cultivated in Spain’s fertile Alboraia region, Valencian horchata is a creamy, dairy-free delight.
-Unlike its Mexican counterpart, this version is naturally sweet, with a smooth, nutty richness that perfectly complements the Mediterranean heat.
-It is a beloved summer staple in Valencia, served ice-cold for a refreshing and health-boosting treat.
-With its digestive benefits and silky texture, it’s a drink that has been cherished for centuries.
+This version is naturally sweet, with a smooth, nutty richness that perfectly complements the Mediterranean heat.

 What Are Tigernuts?
 The Heart of Valencian Horchata